22bhavesh/Fifa-Analysis/README.md

 - The Random Forest model achieved 100% accuracy on test data.
 - Detailed analysis and visualizations are available in the notebook.

-## Disclaimer
-- Data used is for educational purposes only.
 Add README.md